 The Norwegian Section of Scholars at Risk (SAR), SAR-Norway, was launched in 2011.
 All Norwegian universities, several public and private higher education institutions and some research instiutions are members.
 In addition, the Norwegian Association of Higher Education Institutions, the Researchers Union and SAIH are associated members.

 The Norwegian section shall first and foremost promote SAR’s core values, mission and activities in Norway, and coordinate and carry out joint activities and initiatives.
 SAR-Norway is headed by an elected Steering Committee, which serves for a period of 2 years.
 The head of the Steering Committee also serves as secretariat.
 There are membership meetings twice a year and a General Assembly every 2 years.

-SAR-Norway works with national and international organizations working to promote Human Rights and to protect Human Rights Defenders, and seeks continuously to expand the network.
+SAR-Norway works with national and international organizations to promote Human Rights and to protect Human Rights Defenders, and seeks continuously to expand the network.

-Between 20 and 30 scholars have been hosted by Norwegian HEIs since the start of SAR-Norway in 2011.
+Between 60 and 70 scholars have been hosted for 1-2 years (2023) since the launch in 2011.

 Ten Years of Protecting Academic Freedom - What will the Future Bring?

 September 21, 2021 12:00 pm